christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 ## Measurable and Actionable:

-Software Configuration Management (SCM) is measurable through a variety of metrics and Key Performance Indicators (KPIs) that assess how effectively the SCM process is maintaining control, accuracy, and consistency of the software and related configuration items.
+Software Configuration Management (SCM) is measurable through a variety of metrics and Key Performance Indicators (KPIs) that assess how effectively the SCM process maintains control, accuracy, and consistency of the software and related configuration items.
 Common measurable aspects include:

 + Compliance Rate: The degree to which configuration changes and processes adhere to defined SCM policies and standards.